harlan-zw/laradock-cli/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/loonpwn/laradock-cli.svg?style=flat)](https://packagist.org/packages/loonpwn/laradock-cli)
 [![StyleCI](https://github.styleci.io/repos/155632347/shield?branch=master)](https://github.styleci.io/repos/155632347)

-Note: This package is in active development.
-A release is coming soon where it will be usable, for now it's just work in progress commits.

 Laradock CLI is an unofficial package built with [Laravel Zero](https://laravel-zero.com/).
 It's built on top of [Laradock](https://laradock.io/) to address common issues and workflows that you may come accross.
 The high-level goal of the package is to be able to setup a Laradock project in under 2 minutes and only commit code that is essential.